xmos/lib_src/lib_src/doc/rst/lib_src.rst

 The format of the sample buffers sent and received from each SRC instance is time domain interleaved.
 How this looks in practice depends on the number of channels and SRC instances.
 Three examples are shown below, each showing ``n_in_samples = 4``.

-In the case where two channels are handled by a single SRC instance, you can see that the samples are interleaved into a single big buffer.
+In the case where two channels are handled by a single SRC instance, you can see that the samples are interleaved into a single buffer of size 8.

 .. figure:: images/stereo_single_instance.pdf
    :width: 25%